SOPHISTICATED SCAMS TO FOOL ANYONE

 So You Think You Know It All

-The other thing is, they know the savvy customer is wise to their past tricks and have upped their game several notches.
-Once you think you have seen it all and can recognize all the legitimate stuff from the bogus information-gathering emails, you are hooked.
+The other thing is, they know savvy customers have become wise to their past series of diabolical ploys and keep upping their game several notches as time goes on.
+Once you think you have seen it all and can recognize all the legitimate stuff from the bogus information gathering emails, you are hooked.

 The current trend will take your breath away.
-They have cleverly duplicated logos and data info boxes to look every bit like what you are customer to on the bank sites, money transfer links, and your favorite shopping networks.
+They have cleverly duplicated logos and data info boxes to look every bit like what you are accustomed to seeing on the bank sites, money transfer links, and favorite shopping networks you often use.